Skip to main content

 Alumni Spotlights

-Sue Holzmer '20: "At a time where there weren’t many parasitologists in our company, I suddenly became a resource."
+MPS Alumna Sue Holzmer is quoted saying "At a time when there weren’t many parasitologists in our company, I suddenly became a resource".

 Her love for animals naturally drove her towards a career in veterinary medicine.
 Sue majored in Animal Science at the University of Connecticut and went on to become a Clinical Research Associate at Zoetis, an animal health company that specializes in vaccines, drugs, and other medical technologies for companion animals and livestock.